lzwjava/blog-source/portfolio.md

 <div align="center"><img src="/assets/images/portfolio/uva.png"/><img /></div>

+The topics of algorithm problems I solved covers like data structures, graph, mathematics, string processing, geometry and some other advanced or rare topics.

 ## iword, Android, 2014.3

 An Android application to help you learn English by watching movie clips.